Santa Rosa, Laguna

-Santa Rosa was initially known for the Coca-Cola and Toyota manufacturing plants in its industrial estates.
-Recently, it has become popular for being the site of Enchanted Kingdom, a local theme park, and several housing developments.
+Santa Rosa is derived from Spanish for Saint Rose of Lima, its patron saint to whom it is consecrated to.
+The town was initially known for the Coca-Cola, RC Cola, and Toyota manufacturing plants in its industrial estates.
+It later became popular as the site of the Enchanted Kingdom theme park and several housing and commercial developments.

 History

 In 1571, Spanish conquistador Juan de Salcedo, the grandson of Miguel López de Legazpi, founded the town of Biñan which was annexed as a barrio to Tabuco (now Cabuyao) while exploring the region of Laguna de Bay.

 In 1688, Biñan, together with Barrio Bukol, separated from Cabuyao.
-After a series of renaming and separating barrios to become independent towns, Barrio Bukol was politically emancipated as the municipality of Santa Rosa, which was named after Saint Rose of Lima.
-The municipality of Santa Rosa was founded on January 18, 1792.
+After a series of renaming and separating barrios to become independent towns, Barrio Bukol was politically emancipated as the municipality of Santa Rosa, founded on January 18, 1792.

 During the revolutionary period in 1898, the town was instrumental in the proclamation of Philippine independence from Spain when the country signed the Act of Independence on June 12, 1898.
 Later on, the town's local revolutionaries fought alongside the forces of Pío del Pilar during the Philippine–American War.

-On February 5, 1945, the town was abandoned by Japanese soldiers when the local guerrilla resistance movement, with support from the American and Filipino military contingent, entered the town, where skirmishes, torture, and deaths occurred.
+On February 5, 1945, the town was abandoned by Japanese soldiers when the local guerrilla resistance movement, with support from the American and Filipino military contingent, entered the town.

 During the postwar era up until the 1970s, the townspeople primarily depended on basic agriculture and family-owned enterprises for their livelihood.
 The influence of industrialization grew in the 1980s with the entry of local and foreign investors who were responsible for the fast-paced economic and social transformation of the town and the province.

 Cityhood

 On July 10, 2004, Santa Rosa was converted into a city by Republic Act No. 9264, which was approved by voters in the plebiscite.
-Leon Arcillas, who was sworn in for his third and final term ten days before, became its first city mayor.
+Leon Arcillas, who began his third and final term ten days before, became its first city mayor.

 Contemporary

-Arcillas was assassinated at the former city hall by three (one being female) gunmen.
+Arcillas was assassinated at the old city hall by three assailants.
 They were convicted and sentenced to life imprisonment in 2013.
 Jose Catindig Jr., who served as vice mayor, became mayor to serve out the remainder of his term.
-On May 14, 2007, Catindig, who ran for his full term as mayor, was defeated by Arcillas' daughter, Arlene B. Arcillas.
+On May 14, 2007, Catindig, who ran for his full term as mayor, was defeated by Arcillas' daughter Arlene.

+On August 28, 2019, President Rodrigo Duterte signed Republic Act No. 11395, which separated the city from the province's first district to be granted its own congressional district to elect a representative in 2022.
+In 2024, the city gained its own representation in the Laguna Provincial Board to separately elect two members starting in 2025.

 Geography

 Santa Rosa's land area is approximately 54.13 km2.
-It is located west of Laguna de Bay.
+It is located west of the Laguna de Bay.

 The western half of the city occupies the numerous commercial, industrial, and business establishments, while the other is primarily composed of residential areas and subdivisions, schools, industrial zones, and various business establishments.